-For the calibration data, we extracted all internal, human code review interactions tracked by Microsoft's internal code review tool \emph{CodeFlow} \cite{Bosu2015} backed by Azure DevOps service.
-Although not the only code review tool at Microsoft, it represents a large portion of the company's code review activity.
+To parametrize the model, we extracted all internal, human code review interactions tracked by Microsoft's internal code review tool \emph{CodeFlow} \cite{Bosu2015} run by Azure DevOps service.
+Although not Microsoft's only code review tool, it represents a large portion of the company's code review activity.
 All non-human code-review participants and interactions are excluded.
-The dataset contains all human code review interactions from 2020-02-03 to 2020-03-01, inclusively, -- corresponding to complete four calendar weeks.
-The underlying hypergraph contains 37103 vertices (developers) and 309740 hyperedges (communication channels) for both models.
-We made all code and data publicly available\footnote{\url{https://github.com/michaeldorner/only-time-will-tell}}.
+The dataset contains all human code review interactions from 2020-02-03 to 2020-03-01, inclusively, -- corresponding to full four calendar weeks without significant discontinuities by public holidays such as Christmas.
+The time frame is arbitrary, however.

+The underlying hypergraph has $37,103$ vertices (developers) and $309,740$ hyperedges (communication channels) for both models.
+We made all code and data publicly available in our replication package.